-This is a similar technology to Dolby Digital but uses a higher sampling rate.
-In its standard form, DTS provides 5.1-channel surround sound.
+Similar to Dolby Digital but employing a higher sampling rate, standard DTS provides 5.1-channel surround sound.
 It is available on CD, DVD, laserdiscs, PlayStation 2 video games, and D-VHS tapes.
 Audio-only DTS discs may be used with any CD, DVD, or laserdisc player with a digital audio output, but DVD discs with DTS audio must be used on players with the "DTS Digital Out" logo.